blackdaemon/fzf-scripts/README.md

 ##  Testing

-The scripts are written in and for `bash` shell bit are compatible with `zsh` shell.
+The scripts are written in and for `bash` but are compatible with `zsh`.
 To test them from `bash` in `zsh` I use docker image.

 ### Prerequisites